What is a Co-occurring Disorder?

 Mental health disorders, on the other hand, include mood disorders and anxiety and are caused by various issues such as age, trauma, substance use, or other chemical imbalances in the brain system.

 A high percentage of people with severe mental illness have a co-occurring substance use disorder according to the National Institute of Mental health.

 Severe mental health disorders are defined by the length of episodes of illness.
 They include schizophrenia and schizoaffective disorder and come with symptoms such as hallucinations or delusions commonly called thought disorders.

-Co-occurring diseases require special treatment from both mental or substance use disorder because ideally, it should combine both.
-However, with a successful dual-diagnosis, it is still possible to help a patient through dual-recovery with 100 percent success.
+Co-occurring diseases require special treatment for both mental or substance use disorders because ideally, it should combine both.
+However, with a successful dual diagnosis, it is still possible to help a patient through dual recovery with 100 percent success.

-While it is possible for any mental illness and substance use disorder to co-occur, there are some disorders that are more likely to be diagnosed with substance use.
+While any mental illness and substance use disorder can co-occur, some disorders are more likely to be diagnosed with substance use.
 We will look at the top co-occurring disorder with substance abuse.

 Mental health disorders co-occurring with substance abuse